NIS 7.5 billion

 1.1 million tons of wasted food is edible and can be rescued

-In terms of food rescue, the central component is unconsumed edible food (fit for consumption with nutritional value and health benefits).
-There are various reasons why waste occurs in each value stage of the production chain.
-The common denominator is the lack of economic viability for food producers (farmers, manufacturers, retailers, etc.) to invest additional resources in the next stages of production and distribution.
+In terms of food rescue, the most important element is edible food (with nutritional and health value) that does not reach the consumption stage.
+There are various and diverse reasons for this waste at each of the stages of food production.
+The common denominator is the lack of economic viability for the food producer (farmer, industrialist, retailer, etc.) to invest additional resources in the subsequent stages of food production or distribution.

-Value of Rescuable Food in the Food Chain
+Value of Rescuable Food Waste Along the Value Chain

 Numbers are rounded for ease of presentation